akoreman/Screen-Space-Image-Effects/README.md

 - Edge detection shader
   - Supports 3 sampling kernels (Sobel, Scharr, Prewitt).
   - Either display the gradients or add or subtract those from the input image.
-- Cel shading effect by limiting the number of available colors.
+- Pixel based cel shading effect by limiting the number of available colors.

 # Screenshots